tinacms/tina.io/content/docs/frameworks/gatsby.md

 > ^ The above default port may differ depending on your framework.

-> Hint: If you are getting error when running this command please see the [Common Errors](/docs/forestry/common-errors) page.
+> Hint: One common error is caused by running `gatsby clean` **after** `tinacms build`.
+This causes your admin html file to be wiped out.
+For more common errors, please see the [Common Errors](/docs/forestry/common-errors) page.

 At this point, you should be able to see the Tina admin, select a post, save changes, and see the changes persisted to your local markdown files.